 Fort Myers No-Fault Auto Insurance Lawyer

 Most personal injury law firms have some experience handling car accidents and other motor vehicle collisions.
-At The Garvin Law Firm, our Fort Myers car accident lawyers have more than 40 years experience, and we consistently secure substantial results for our clients.
+At Garvin Injury Law, our Fort Myers car accident lawyers have more than 40 years of experience, and we consistently secure substantial results for our clients.

 Florida car accident injury claims are somewhat unique compared to many other states because we have something called a no-fault auto insurance system.
 As it stands, we are one of only a dozen states that uses this kind of system.

 The basic idea behind it is that policyholders can recover financial losses from their own auto accident injuries – no matter who is at fault.
 It restricts one’s right to sue the at-fault party in a collision to circumstances involving serious injury and death.
-The first-party benefit coverage is known as personal injury protection (PIP).
+The first-party benefits coverage is known as personal injury protection (PIP).

 Florida’s no-fault auto insurance law, F.S.
 627.7407, allows for coverage of a portion of medical expenses and lost wages – up to $10,000 – to be paid to the policyholder, passengers, and resident relatives (and in some cases, an injured bicyclist or pedestrian) following a crash with injuries.